Governorate

-A governorate is an administrative division of a state.
-It is headed by a governor.
-As English-speaking nations tend to call regions administered by governors either states or provinces, the term governorate is often used in translation from non-English-speaking administrations.
+A governorate or governate is an administrative division headed by a governor.
+As English-speaking nations tend to call regions administered by governors either states or provinces, the term governorate is typically used to calque divisions of non-English-speaking administrations.

 The most common usage are as a translation of Persian "Farmandari" or the Arabic Muhafazah.
 It may also refer to the guberniya and general-gubernatorstvo of Imperial Russia or the gobiernos of Imperial Spain.

 Arab countries

 The term governorate is widely used in Arab countries to describe an administrative unit.
 Some governorates combine more than one Muhafazah; others closely follow traditional boundaries inherited from the Ottoman Empire's vilayet system.